 First of all: Wash your wool as little as possible.
 It's good for the environment and it's even better for your clothes.
 In other words, if you wash less you can keep your clothes longer.
 To clean your wool clothes you just need to air them out after use.
 Believe it or not they will be as good as newly washed the next morning.
 In fact, they'll probably be even better.

 How to wash wool

-Needing to wash your wool once in a while is fully understandable.
+Washing your wool once in a while is totally understandable and definitely necessary.
 When laundry day rolls around it can be useful to follow these tips and tricks to take best possible care of your wool:

 Use detergent made for wool

 If you don't have wool detergent available the best alternative is to use shampoo.
 Just like our hair gets stiff, dry, dead and weak when using the wrong soap, the same thing happens to the sheep's hair.

 Make sure the water you wash with is between 30-40° C. Quick temperature changes make the wool shrink.